ENT Surgery

 A professional learning pathway covering cancer care principles, clinical reasoning, screening concepts, staging awareness, oncology referral logic, patient communication and portfolio-supported continuing education.

-ENT Surgery (Otorhinolaryngology) – Master Specialization Certificate
+ENT Surgery (Otorhinolaryngology) – Advanced Professional Certificate

 Program Introduction